runeberry/ValheimServerGUI/README.md

 ## Contributing

-Interesting in contributing code to ValheimServerGUI?
+Interested in contributing code to ValheimServerGUI?
 Check out the guidelines and full developer's guide [here](CONTRIBUTING.md).

 ## Support